Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 DC arc faults can reach temperatures of up to 1,085°C. They can easily melt materials like glass, copper, and aluminium.

 AC solar systems reduce the risk of arc fires because they have a different electrical architecture.
 The technology is different.
-This isn’t one brand competing against another.
-This is not Enphase versus Whoever, this is about safety in two different types of technology.

 The following video makes a pretty good argument for the importance of rapid shutdown in a solar system.
-An Amazon building caught fire and firefighters couldn’t shut down the high-voltage DC system.
+An Amazon building caught fire and firefighters couldn’t shut down the DC system.

 The video also mentioned (repeatedly) how crucial it is to get a competent solar installer.
 It’s about safety, not just cost.
 We need to focus on preventing fires and protecting people.